njbigwig/AltairEmulator/README.md

 # Celebrating Microsoft's 50th Anniversary!
 <img src="images/MicrosoftLogo.png" alt="Microsooft Logo" width="400" height="200">
 Microsoft was founded on April 4, 1975.
-I wanted to create a project to honor its 50th anniversary during April 2025 by bringing together one Microsoft's first products and its most recent. <br> <br> <br>
+I wanted to create a project to honor its 50th anniversary during April 2025 by bringing together one of Microsoft's first products and its most recent. <br> <br> <br>

-Concept by Dave Dempski with alot of heavy lifting by Microsoft Copilot!
+Concept by Dave Dempski with a lot of heavy lifting by Microsoft Copilot!
 <img src="images/CopilotLogo.png" alt="Copilot Logo" width="50" height="50"> <br> <br>

 <img src="images/PopularElectronics.png" alt="Popular Electronics Magazine Front Cover" width="764" height="670"> <br>
 © 1975 Popular Electronics.
 All rights reserved. <br>

-The MITS Altair 8800 was one the first commmercially successful "personal" computers which offered low-cost opportunities to a wide range of people, from hobbyists to developers.
+The MITS Altair 8800 was one the first commercially successful "personal" computers which offered low-cost opportunities to a wide range of people, from hobbyists to developers.
 The assembled costs (USD) included: <br>
 * Altair 8800 computer: $621
 * Altair 4K BASIC: $60
 * 4K memory board: $338